-I truly believed, for most of my life, that something was seriously wrong with me.
-I believed something was wrong with me as a person, in my personality, my brain must have been broken, I wasn't really sure but I really believed something wasn't quite right with me.
+I truly believed, for most of my life, that something was wrong with me.
+I believed something was wrong with me mentally, emotionally, physically, as a person in general, in my personality, I thought my brain must have been broken.
+I wasn't really sure what was wrong with me, but I believed something wasn't quite right with me.
+I felt "different".
 I never truly related to most of the people in my life.
 As a child, I battled feelings of inadequacy from as early on as I can remember.
 I had a very unconventional and toxic family dynamic.
 This dynamic included a very up and down relationship with my mother, and being completely alienated from my father and believing he was a complete monster for most of my life (this ended up being a result of early childhood brainwashing).
-I was also thrust into a caregiver role from age 7 and onward for my elderly grandparents, plus daily schoolyard childhood bullying from ages 7-13.
+I was also thrust into a caregiver role from age 7 and onward for my elderly grandparents, plus daily schoolyard bullying from ages 7-13.
 Needless to say, my childhood sucked.
 This "life sucks" mentality carried on into my adulthood - until I made a life-changing discovery very early on in 2014, which I had no idea at the time, would completely change the course of my life as I knew it.

 It was around Valentine's day in 2014.
-There I was, ending another relationship with someone who told me I was the most amazing person ever.
-A few months later, I was nothing.
+There I was, ending another relationSHIT with someone who told me I was the most amazing person ever only to be nothing just a few months later.
+It was a very quick relationshit, but a complete mindfuck.
 I googled this behaviour because I was so confused and it wasn't the first time I encountered this situation in a relationship.
 At this point I was once again, wondering what the hell was wrong with me and why I was never good enough for anyone, how could people be so cruel, would I ever be good enough, and WHY did this keep happening?

 The behaviour I googled turned out to be narcissism.
 I always thought narcissism meant someone who just liked to look at themselves in the mirror and was extremely vain.
 But my google rabbit hole proved there was way more to it, and it's not just a buzzword to be thrown around when we don't like how someone is behaving.